-If you are looking to visit French Polynesia, I highly recommend you sign up for IHG Rewards Club Select Credit Card, Hilton Honors Surpass Credit Card from American Express and possibly Hilton Honors Credit Card from American Express.
-Find more info on all three offers on this page
+If you are looking to visit French Polynesia, I highly recommend you sign up for IHG Rewards Club Select Credit Card, Hilton Honors Ascend and Aspire Credit Cards from American Express, and possibly Hilton Honors Credit Card from American Express.
+Find more info on all the offers on this page

-If you are fortunate, you may be able to use your free weekend certificate from Surpass card at either Bora Bora or Moorea property.
-A reminder: the current 100k offer on Hilton Honors Surpass Credit Card from American Express will expire on 10/4/2017.
-If you wish, you can apply via my personal referral link Thanks in advance!
-Nancy has a personal referral link as well, so feel free to email her at email@example.com and request it.
-You can generate your own referral link here As always, depending on your plans, you may choose to prioritize other offers
+If you are fortunate, you may be able to use your free weekend certificate from Aspire card at either Bora Bora or Moorea property.
+As always, depending on your plans, you may choose to prioritize other offers

-If both spouses each apply for IHG Rewards Club Select Credit Card and Hilton Honors Surpass Credit Card from American Express, it should give them enough points for a vacation in French Polynesia, assuming there is award availability.
-I can’t think of a better value that paying 60k IHG points for an overwater bungalow.
+If both spouses each apply for IHG Rewards Club Select Credit Card and Hilton Honors Ascend Credit Card from American Express, it should give them enough points for a vacation in French Polynesia, assuming there is award availability.
+I can’t think of a better value that paying 70k IHG points for an overwater bungalow.
 Can you?

 Bringing ramen noodles and beef jerky with us